Adi-Turaga/ccm/README.md

 # CCM: An alternative C++ math library
 This README is basically about the CCM library
 # Overview
-**CCM** is an alternative to the reliable <cmath> library in C++.
+**CCM** is an alternative to the reliable "cmath" library in C++.
 It features, basically, a class around cmath functions.
 For example:
   ```cpp
   #include <iostream>
   #include <ccm/ccm.hpp> // the main library